Wola Łącka: History

 In the late 19th century, the village had a population of 135.
+According to the 1921 census, the village with the adjacent manor farm had a population of 134, 97.1% Polish.

 During the German occupation (World War II), on December 1, 1939, the Germans carried out a massacre of 22 Poles from the nearby town of Gostynin in the local forest, as part of the Intelligenzaktion.
 Among the victims were mayor Michał Jarmoliński, member of Polish parliament Andrzej Czapski, chiefs of the town's police and fire department, teachers and priests.